umbraco/UmbracoDocs/Umbraco-Heartcore/API-Documentation/Content-Management/forms/index.md

 **API version**: 2.1

 :::note
-The availability of Umbraco Forms depend on the plan, see the [Pricing & Features](https://umbraco.com/umbraco-heartcore-pricing/) for an overview of which plans includes Forms.
+The availability of Umbraco Forms depend on the plan.
+See the [Pricing & Features](https://umbraco.com/umbraco-heartcore-pricing/) for an overview of which plans includes Forms.
 :::

 ## Table of Contents